-As one of the world’s great capitals, Beijing will keep you spellbound for weeks on end with its magnificence and scale incomparable to any city in Asia.
+As one of the world’s great capitals, Beijing in China will keep you spellbound for weeks on end with its magnificence and scale incomparable to any city in Asia.

 Best of Beijing